Sinku731/data-sourcing-challenge/README.md

 # data-sourcing-challenge

-# Unfinished only submitting for to receieve submission for lowest grade #
+# Unfinished only submitting for to receive submission for lowest grade #